ArchiveTeam/rferl-grab/README.md

-# voiceofamerica-grab
+# rferl-grab

-More information about the archiving project can be found on the ArchiveTeam wiki: [Voice of America](https://wiki.archiveteam.org/index.php?title=Voice_of_America)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Radio Free Europe/Radio Liberty](https://wiki.archiveteam.org/index.php?title=Radio_Free_Europe/Radio_Liberty)

 ## Setup instructions